Fund

 What problem is the Incubated Charities Fund working on?

-It achieves this through an extensive research process that identifies high-impact, evidence-based ways to reduce suffering and a cost-covered Incubation Program that helps aspiring entrepreneurs launch these interventions.
+It achieves this through an extensive research process that identifies high-impact, evidence-based ways to reduce suffering and a cost-covered program that helps aspiring entrepreneurs launch these interventions.

 How it works: